Bensonb10/CS_4318/Phase Two/Instructions.md

-## - Complete Database Functionalities and User Interface  (40 points)
+**Complete Database Functionalities and User Interface  (40 points)**

-        - List all actors (i.e. users) of your database
+* List all actors (i.e. users) of your database

-        - For each actor, list all use-cases including all the steps.
+* For each actor, list all use-cases including all the steps.
 For each entity, you must have use cases that perform at least one aggregate query, one insert operation, one delete operation, and one update operation; For each relationship, you must have use cases that perform at least one joint query.
 (That’s a minimum of 34 use cases for 7 entities, and 44 use cases for 9 entities)

-        - Use Case Realization: Explain how the relations and relationships are used in EACH of the use cases.
+* Use Case Realization: Explain how the relations and relationships are used in EACH of the use cases.
 Provide the complete SQL statements for every use case.

-        - Specify the web interface if you are implementing it.
+* Specify the web interface if you are implementing it.

-## - Database Prototype  (10 points)
+**Database Prototype  (10 points)**

-        - Describe platform and any software tools you plan to use to implement your project.
+* Describe platform and any software tools you plan to use to implement your project.

-        - Clearly indicate how you plan to populate your database.
+* Clearly indicate how you plan to populate your database.

-## -  Project Time Table  (10 points)
+**Project Time Table  (10 points)**

-        - List major tasks to a be completed
+* List major tasks to a be completed

-        - For each task, indicate team member responsible for competing task, and planned completion dates.
+* For each task, indicate team member responsible for competing task, and planned completion dates.